soptikopava/ubnt-airview2-cc2511-f32/README.md

  I have a USB dongle AirView2 in my drawer.
 I would like to find a new use for it.
 Maybe a sniffing device.
  AirView2 is a special Spectrum analyzer for the 2.4 GHz band.

+ __DISCLAIMER: This software/tutorial is for educational purposes only.
+It should not be used for illegal activity.
+The author is not responsible for its use.
+Don't be a dick.__

+## Hardware
 AirView2 has:
 - USB Type A
 - MMCX for external antenna